-National Government will put in place measures to protect the environment and support sustainable livestock development in collaboration with other stakeholders.
+The National Government will put in place measures to protect the environment and support sustainable livestock development in collaboration with other stakeholders.

 - i.
-Institutionalize the involvement of the communities in planning, and development of range and pasture rehabilitation programmes. - ii.
-Develop strategies for monitoring and control of the deterioration of rangelands - iii.
-Put in place mechanisms for sustainable land management
+Institutionalize the involvement of the communities in planning, development, and use of range resources. - ii.
+Develop strategies for monitoring and control of the deterioration of rangelands. - iii.
+Put in place mechanisms for sustainable land management.

 - i.
-Strengthen drought preparedness and mitigation, promote sound range management practices and, appropriate risk management strategies; and - ii.
-Put in place measures to increase resilience and quicker recovery.
+Strengthen drought preparedness and mitigation, promote sound range management practices and, appropriate risk management strategies. - ii.
+Put in place measures to increase resilience and quicker recovery from disasters and environment shocks.